ampotos/django-gallery/README.md

 - apt-get install libopenjp2-7 libtiff5

 # Setup
-quick notes on the setup (with https and nginx)
+quick notes on the setup (with gunicorn and caddyserver)

 in cloned repository:
 - generate prod djano secret and put it in https://caddyserver.com/docs/install